 BOARD OF GOVERNORS

-The structure of Quest University Canada, including the role of the Board of Governors, was established by the Sea to Sky University Act on May 29, 2002.
+The administrative structure of Quest University Canada, including the role of the Board of Governors, was established by the Sea to Sky University Act on May 29, 2002.
 The Board is made up of volunteer members, who support the purpose and mission of the University.
-Members are elected for a five-year term in accordance with the bylaws of the University and may serve two consecutive terms.
-Typically Board members are accomplished individuals from the professional world or higher education, who share their expertise in the governance of the university.
+Members are elected for a five-year term and may serve two consecutive terms.
+Board members are accomplished individuals from the private sector, higher education, or other areas, who commit their time and expertise to governing the University.
+The operations of the Board are governed by the University Bylaws, the Board’s statement of Member Duties and Responsibilities, and the Board’s Conflict of Interest policy, which follows Division 3 of the British Columbia Business Corporations Act.

 According to the Sea to Sky University Act, “the powers and duties of the university are vested in the board, including but not limited to the management, administration and control of the property, revenue, business affairs and academic governance of the university”.
-What this passage means is that the Board sets the major administrative, financial, and academic policies for the University.
-The Board consults the Executive team and the Academic Council on policy matters and gives direction to the development of educational and financial plans.
+This means that the Board is responsible for all financial, administrative, and academic aspects of the University.
+The Board works closely with the President and receives regular President’s reports, including recommendations on employment matters such as contract renewals.
+The Board also consults with the Executive team and the Academic Council on policy matters.

 Mary Jo Larson, BA, JD

 Mary Jo Larson is a partner at the law firm Warner Norcross & Judd LLP in Detroit, Michigan.
 She earned both her BA and her JD from the University of Michigan.
 Ms. Larson advises large employers on designing and complying with the maze of tax and labor laws applicable to retirement plans and executive compensation and represents them before the U.S. Internal Revenue Service and U.S. Department of Labor.
 During her career, she has been recognized as one of the Top 100 Michigan Lawyers and Top 50 Women Michigan Lawyers by Michigan Super Lawyers.
 She is also a fellow of the American College of Employee Benefit Counsel and has been recognized as a Chambers USA American Leading Lawyer and as Lawyer of the Year in ERISA/employee benefits/Detroit by Best Lawyers in America.
 Ms. Larson is a graduate of Leadership Detroit, which awarded her and several members of her class their “emerging leaders” award to recognize the group’s work to overcome racial divisions in the city.
 She also serves on the Board of Forgotten Harvest, one of the largest food rescue organizations in the world, dedicated to eliminating both food waste and hunger in the Detroit area.
-Ms. Larson’s son, Jordan, is a recent graduate of Quest, and her nephew, Noah Bizer, is a current Quest student.
+Ms. Larson’s son, Jordan, and her nephew, Noah Bizer, are recent Quest graduates.

 David Fujimagari, BPE